Hair transplant #2

 Among the crap were some good films, like Interstellar, Edge of Tomorrow, and The Matrix, but I'd already seen them and wanted to watch something new.

 I continued scrolling through the films.
 And scrolling.
 And scrolling.
 There was a film called Guns Akimbo.
-The poster had Daniel Radcliffe holding up two pistols, even though Daniel Radcliffe never properly went through puberty so he still looks like a 12-year-old boy, and so he shouldn't be holding pistols but something innocent like a kite instead.
-Then there was a film called The Vast of the Night, which I'd heard about aliens, so I pressed play.
-But the first five minutes of the film were about a high school basketball game and there were no aliens so I pressed the Back button.
+The poster had Daniel Radcliffe holding up two pistols, even though Daniel Radcliffe looks like he never went through puberty, he still looks like a 12-year-old boy.
+So he shouldn't be holding pistols but something innocent like a kite instead.

 I tried watching the new Blade Runner film.
 The first ten minutes were about a replicant landing a spaceship on a farm and then walking around the farm.
 The replicant then killed another replicant.
 Then he went home to his holographic girlfriend.
 I couldn't see the point.
 I pressed the Back button again.